Skip to content

 Vout=VinR2R1+R2V_{\text{out}} = V_{\text{in}} \cdot \frac{R_2}{R_1 + R_2}

-Worked Example: Building a Precision Bias Network
+Real Example: Building a Precision Bias Network

-Step 1 — Choose the total resistance.
+Step 1 — Pick the total resistance.

 Rtotal=VinIdiv=3.3V100μA=33kΩR_{\text{total}} = \frac{V_{\text{in}}}{I_{\text{div}}} = \frac{3.3\,\text{V}}{100\,\mu\text{A}} = 33\,\text{k}\Omega

-So R1+R2=33kΩR_1 + R_2 = 33\,\text{k}\Omega.
-For a perfect 50% divider, R1=R2=16.5kΩR_1 = R_2 = 16.5\,\text{k}\Omega.
-That's not a standard value, but 16.2kΩ16.2\,\text{k}\Omega and 16.9kΩ16.9\,\text{k}\Omega are both in the E96 series.
+So we need R1+R2=33kΩR_1 + R_2 = 33\,\text{k}\Omega.
+For a perfect 50% divider, that's R1=R2=16.5kΩR_1 = R_2 = 16.5\,\text{k}\Omega.
+Except 16.5kΩ16.5\,\text{k}\Omega isn't a standard E96 value.
+But 16.2kΩ16.2\,\text{k}\Omega and 16.9kΩ16.9\,\text{k}\Omega both are.

-Step 2 — Check with the calculator.
+Step 2 — Run the numbers.

-Enter R1=16.2kΩR_1 = 16.2\,\text{k}\Omega and R2=16.9kΩR_2 = 16.9\,\text{k}\Omega.
-The tool returns:
+I entered R1=16.2kΩR_1 = 16.2\,\text{k}\Omega and R2=16.9kΩR_2 = 16.9\,\text{k}\Omega into the calculator.
+Results:

-• Series total: 33.1kΩ33.1\,\text{k}\Omega — divider current ≈ 99.7μA99.7\,\mu\text{A}, right on target.
+• Series total: 33.1kΩ33.1\,\text{k}\Omega — divider current works out to about 99.7μA99.7\,\mu\text{A}.
+Perfect.

-• Parallel total: 8.27kΩ8.27\,\text{k}\Omega — useful to know for AC output impedance.
+• Parallel total: 8.27kΩ8.27\,\text{k}\Omega — good to know for estimating AC output impedance if I need to drive a load.

 • Voltage divider ratio: 16.933.1=0.5106\frac{16.9}{33.1} = 0.5106